mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 **Question:** Hojo-san?
 How does one stop being *tanpankan*? ...
 I mean, [according to] Zen.

-**Katagiri:** Well, [there is] no particular way to stop tanpankan, because you are already tanpankan, anyway.
-So every day, you have to go beyond tanpankan.
-Because you are already.
-Every day, understand it, deepen, practice it, let it go.
+**Katagiri:** Well, [there is] no particular way to stop *tanpankan*, because you are already *tanpankan*, anyway.
+So every day, you have to go beyond *tanpankan*.
+Because you are, already.
+But every day, understand it, and deepen, practice it, get it, let it go.
 Anyway, get it, let it go... get it, let it go.
-That is tanpankan: lettting [go] of it.
+That is *tanpankan*: [getting rid] of it.

-So you are screaming; that is already tanpankan.
-Then when you feel good, you’re really happy: that is also tanpankan.
+So you are screaming, and that is already *tanpankan*.
+Then when you feel good, you’re really happy: that is also *tanpankan*.
 You feel good; well, get it.
 You can get it, in that way.
 But let it go.
 That means, practice.
 Practice living with all sentient beings.
 Understanding deeply, anyway.

 Okay?